rey/reyhan.org/_posts/2012-10-08-appnet-wishlist.md

 - wishlist
 ---

-_I've signed up to [App.net](http://app.net) because I think twttr is doomed.
+_I've signed up to [App.net](http://app.net) because twttr is making some bad decisions.
 Here is a wish list which needs to be satisfied in order for App to work for me as a twttr-esque service &mdash; I appreciate the service is in Alpha._

 ### Major